Originally published in December 2017, last updated in April 2020.

 |SAFETY AND SECURITY: Bespoke development increases not only cyber safety of the system, but also operational security of your company.
 As you own the solution, you are not tied to a specific vendor, nor forced to pay monthly per-user fees.|

 |COMPETITIVE ADVANTAGE: A tailor-made system can give you the upper hand, as your competitors won’t have access to the same solutions.
 And as it becomes your company’s asset, it adds more value to your business.|

 So, which way to go?

-For ready-made software, ask for a demo to find out what it is capable of and what limitations there are.
+For ready-made packages, ask for a demo to find out what are they capable of and what limitations there are.
 But beyond speaking to the vendor, look through internet forums for reviews of real-life users.
-Be aware that it is highly unlikely to find an off-the-shelf solution that does everything you need it to.
+Be aware that it is highly unlikely to find off-the-shelf software that does everything you need it to.

-For a custom-made product, discuss your requirements with an IT provider that is proven in bespoke software.
-Let them show you what they’re capable off.
-It is worth considering a company that has a separate Analysis and Design department which conducts a thorough analysis of the problem and propose the best solution.
+For a custom-made product, choose a dedicated team of developers that will create bespoke software for you.
+It is worth considering a company that has a Product Design and Requirements Engineering competencies, in order to a thorough analysis of the problem and propose the best solution.

-We understand that each business is different and therefore software development needs to match your uniqueness.
-Besides looking at the generic pros and cons, it is worth looking at your products in detail.
+We understand that each enterprise is different and therefore software development needs to match your uniqueness.
 In a world of ever-faster change, make sure your business relies on solutions that support your changing needs and processes.